US Embassy in China asks State Department to let diplomats leave over Covid restrictions - KESQ

 Currently, the US diplomatic mission in China has an agreement with the Chinese Foreign Ministry to allow parents to stay with minor children in case of quarantine.
 However, there is growing concern China’s national health agency could potentially override that agreement.

-“We are not questioning China’s safety in containing Covid, but we do want to prevent people from being thrown into the system should it become overrun,” the diplomatic source added.
+“We are not questioning China’s safety in containing Covid, but we do want to prevent people from being thrown into the system should it become overrun.”

 The move comes less than two weeks before Beijing is due to host the Winter Olympics, with thousands of athletes and support staff confined in a “bubble” designed to keep them separated from the rest of the capital.